 Jaundice, or yellowed skin or eyes

 Your child may need this test as part of a newborn screening.

 Your healthcare provider may also order other blood tests to check for anemia.
 He or she may also order a test called hemoglobin electrophoresis to help find out the amounts of different hemoglobin types in your blood.
 This test helps figure out if you have sickle cell trait or sickle cell disease.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.

 Normal results are negative, meaning no sickle cells were seen.
 Positive results mean sickle cells were seen.
 Your doctor will confirm these results with hemoglobin electrophoresis.

-A positive result may also mean that you have another blood disease like pernicious anemia or polycythemia, or that you've had a recent blood transfusion.
+A positive result may also mean that you have another blood disease and may need more tests.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 In small children or infants, blood can be taken by a skin prick.